-When to update your association’s reserve study and what level of update to choose is a decision that should be made with the advice and guidance of your reserve study provider.
+When to update your association’s reserve study and what level of update to choose is a decision that should be made with the advice and guidance of your reserve study provider and in accordance with the applicable laws.
 Reserve study updates are an important and necessary tool to keep your association’s reserve funding and repair and replacement schedules current and accurate.

 The Community Associations Institute’s Reserve Study Standards (July 2023) provides that reserve studies can be updated through a Level II Reserve Study (an update of a prior study with a site visit) or a Level III Reserve Study (an update of a prior study without a site visit).
 The Reserve Study Standards recommend that a Level II Reserve Study (an update of a prior study with a site visit) is performed at least every three years.

-However, Florida’s Condominium Act requires that associations update their structural integrity reserve study in two instances:
+In addition, Florida’s Condominium Act requires that associations update their structural integrity reserve study in certain situations.
+Situations in which an association would be required to update its structural integrity reserve study include:

-- The reserve funding from regular assessments, special assessments, lines of credit, or loans does not align with the funding plan from the most recent version of the structural integrity reserve study in which case the association must obtain an updated structural integrity reserve study before adopting its budget.
+2. If the reserve funding from regular assessments, special assessments, lines of credit, or loans does not align with the funding plan from the most recent version of the structural integrity reserve study in which case the association must obtain an updated structural integrity reserve study before adopting its budget; and

 Florida’s Condominium Act also provides that an association may update its structural integrity reserve study to reflect any changes to the useful life of the reserve items after such items are repaired or replaced and the effect such repair or replacement will have on the reserve funding schedule.